lutzzdias/calendrum.nvim/README.md

 - [x] define reusable highlight function
 - [x] apply highlights to correct places (today, weekend, actions, etc)
 - [x] allow for next/prev months to be shown
+- [x] allow for other plugins to define conditions to apply custom highlight
 - [ ] allow for other plugins to define hooks on keypress
-- [ ] allow for other plugins to define highlights
-- [ ] allow for other plugins to define conditions to apply custom highlight